Free Deck Building Software,

 Built for the way deck building actually works.

 Deck building isn't general handyman work.
-You're sending $20K-$60K estimates with three material tiers, fronting four-figure composite orders, sequencing footing/framing/final inspections, fighting frost depth on northern footings, and waiting weeks while the homeowner deliberates with a spouse.
+You're sending $15K-$60K estimates with three material tiers, fronting four-figure composite orders before a deck board lands, sequencing footing/framing/final inspections, fighting frost depth on northern footings, and waiting weeks while the homeowner deliberates with a spouse.
 The free plan accounts for all of it.

 Three-Tier Material Pricing on Every Estimate

-Per-square-foot pricing varies wildly by material — pressure-treated runs $30-45/sf, cedar lands at $40-60/sf, composite jumps to $50-80/sf, IPE pushes $65-100/sf+.
-Send one estimate with all three options side by side: PT (basic), cedar (mid), composite (premium) with brand-tier callouts for Trex Transcend or TimberTech AZEK.
-The homeowner sees materials, warranty terms, and total price for every tier on one screen, taps the option they want, signs, and pays the deposit.
-Operators report homeowners self-select up to the mid or premium tier far more often when the options are visual instead of read out loud over the phone.
+Per-square-foot pricing varies wildly by material — pressure-treated runs roughly $30-$45/sf installed, cedar lands at $40-$60/sf, composite jumps to $50-$80/sf, and IPE or other tropical hardwoods push past $65-$100/sf.
+Send one estimate with all three options side by side: PT (basic), cedar (mid), composite (premium), with brand-tier callouts for Trex Transcend or TimberTech AZEK on the top option.
+The homeowner sees materials, warranty terms, and total price for every tier on one screen, taps the option they want, signs, and pays the deposit from their phone.
+Operators report homeowners self-select up to the mid or premium tier far more often when the options are visual and compared at dinner instead of read out loud over the phone three hours earlier.
+Three-tier estimates are free on Menutize; most competitors gate richer estimating behind a paid tier.

 Deposit + Draw Schedule Collection

 A composite deck takes weeks, runs five figures in materials before a single deck board lands, and the legacy way to collect — chase a check between phases — is how cash-flow problems start.
 Menutize handles a 33-50% deposit on contract, a framing-day or material-delivery draw, and a final balance as separate payment links the homeowner taps from their phone.
-Card or ACH; ACH is the cheaper rail for big draws at 0.8% capped at $5 (versus 2.9% + 30¢ on cards), so on a $20K balance you're paying $5 instead of $580.
-Educate the homeowner once on the ACH route and never chase a check again.
+Card or ACH; ACH is the cheaper rail for big draws at 0.8% capped at $5 (versus 2.9% + 30¢ on cards), so on a $20,000 balance you pay $5 instead of roughly $580.
+Collecting the deposit before the lumber order goes in means you're never financing the homeowner's build out of your own pocket.
+Educate the customer once on the ACH route and never chase a check again.

 Multi-Angle Photos + Build-Progress Log

 Deck estimates live or die on photos: existing patio, sight lines, grade, where the stair stringer lands, where the railing meets the door header.
 Snap them from the backyard, drop them into the estimate, and the homeowner sees what you saw.
-Once the build starts, every progress photo — footings poured, ledger flashed, frame up, decking down, railing set — gets stamped with the date and uploaded user, all on the customer's record.
+Once the build starts, every progress photo — footings poured, ledger flashed, frame up, decking down, railing set — gets stamped with the date and the uploading user, all on the customer's record.
 Send the homeowner two progress shots a week and they stay calm during the long stretches when nothing visible is happening.
-Bonus: you build the social-proof library that fuels the neighbor-referral pipeline.
+This is the same documentation job many builders pay CompanyCam $63-$199/mo for, included here free — and it doubles as the social-proof library that fuels the neighbor-referral pipeline of people walking by who watched the build go up.

 Three Things Every Deck Building Pro Wishes They Had